Common Breastfeeding Misconceptions

 Misconception 4: Mothers who went through breast-augmentation or breast-reduction surgery cannot breastfeed.

 Fact: It depends on the procedure performed.
 “These days, implants are usually inserted near the armpit or under the breast tissue or chest muscle, which shouldn’t interfere with breastfeeding,” says Carol Huotari, I.B.C.L.C., manager of the Center for Breastfeeding Information at La Leche League International.
-“On the other hand, if you had surgery in which the nipple was removed in order to insert the implant and then reattached, breastfeeding may be hampered, as this procedure disrupts so many nerves that milk letdown is impaired.
+“On the other hand, if you had surgery in which the nipple was removed to insert the implant and then reattached, breastfeeding may be hampered, as this procedure disrupts so many nerves that milk letdown is impaired.
 If you have had breast surgery, be sure to let your pediatrician know so she can keep a close watch on your baby’s weight gain.”

 Misconception 5: You shouldn’t nurse if you have a blocked duct or breast infection.

 Fact: I used to believe this.
 Because, duh, the “dede” was infected and painful.
 Why would I let the baby latch and be tormented?
-Apparently, I was wrong.
+I was wrong.
 When there is a blocked duct or breast infection, the best way to treat it is to let the baby nurse as often because she can actually help in clearing the blocked duct through nursing.
 Besides frequent nursing, applying heat compress before nursing can help clear a duct.
 Also, it is advised not to wear underwire bras, as they can be too constricting which might also lead to blocked ducts.

 Misconception 6: Working mothers cannot breastfeed their youngsters.